Slimsnapz/saleemDataCleaner/README.md

 pip install pandas numpy scikit-learn
 ```
 after installing the neccessary libraries simply call the function and it will automatically ask for the file cleaning is required on.
-data1 returns the dataframe without any mismatch.
+data1 returns the dataframe without any mismatch.<br>
-data2 returns the cleaned dataframe.
+data2 returns the cleaned dataframe.<br>
-data3 returns selected features from the dataframe.
+data3 returns selected features from the dataframe.<br>
 data4 returns the locals(functions).
 ```bash
 data1, data2,data3,data4 = sd.saleem_data_cleaner()